OptimFinance/constitutions/odao-delta.md

 -Delta board member compensation will be based on a split between asset based fee and performance based fee (some would call this a 2-20 structure, though not 2% and 20% respectively).
 -The asset based fee will be penalized/slashed if day-to-day operations are not handled appropriately.
 -The performance based fee will have a hurdle rate (not a high water ) of 13%.
+Basis of calculating it will be the modified dietz method.
+(TBD)
 -Many investments will purposefully not attempt to earn a performance fee since they will be used to fund shorter term expected expenses/liabilities.
 For example, audit contract payment at completion of audit could be held in stablecoins, potentially in a liquid lending protocol, with no expectation of earning 13%.
 -Longer term investments not specifically bucketed for expenses/liabilities may attempt to earn a performance fee.
 These types of investments must have specific stop-loss triggers.